icey830/restapiexpress/README.md

 * create correct route for GET on instance and collection
 * create correct route for POST on instance and collection
 * create correct route for PUT on instance and collection
+* create correct route for DELETE on collection

 ### Automated Test cases:
 * responding with http-code 200 if access granted or 302 where no access was granted for every collection or resource